-To freeze this bread, first allow it to cool completely and then wrap it in plastic wrap and place inside a freezer storage bag that has been dated and labeled.
-If you would rather have single servings to grab from the freezer, just slice the loaf once cooled and wrap each individual slice in plastic wrap before adding them to the freezer bag.
+To freeze this bread, first, allow it to cool completely, then wrap it in plastic wrap and place it inside a freezer storage bag that has been dated and labeled.
+If you would rather have single servings to grab from the freezer, just slice the loaf once cooled and wrap each slice in plastic wrap before adding them to the freezer bag.

 Can I turn this into pumpkin cream cheese muffins?

-I love that this recipe aims to please and is also versatile enough to make into single-serve muffins.
-It’s a bit simpler to pour the batter into a loaf pan, but if you are serving to multiple guests, muffins are definitely easier to share.
-Just follow the same general directions of pouring half the batter into muffin cups, then place a spoon of the cream cheese mixture on top of each muffin.
+I love that this recipe aims to please and is versatile enough to make into single-serve muffins.
+It’s a bit simpler to pour the batter into a loaf pan, but muffins are easier to share if you serve multiple guests.
+Just follow the same general directions of pouring half the batter into muffin cups, then place a spoonful of the cream cheese mixture on top of each muffin.
 Cap with a bit more of the pumpkin mixture and use a toothpick to swirl.

-Want another fall flavored muffin for your menu?
-Make my 4 ingredient pumpkin spice muffins for a simple addition to your breakfast treat menu.
+Want another fall-flavored muffin for your menu?
+Make my four-ingredient pumpkin spice muffins for a simple addition to your breakfast treat menu.

 Can I Omit the Cream Cheese Filling?

 I’m not sure why you’d want to miss out on the cheesecake filling, but you’re welcome to omit it if desired.
 This delicious bread can stand on its own!